Bylaws of the Division on Solar Physics, American Astronomical Society

 - The Secretary shall send out necessary notices and announcements to the members of the Committee and to members of the Division.
 Announcements of the meetings of the Division shall be prepared by the Secretary and transmitted to the appropriate officer of the Society for publication and distribution to all Society members, at least nine weeks before the date of each meeting.
 The Secretary shall assist the Committee or the Program Committee with arrangements for the meeting and for the publication, if any, of the proceedings.
 The Secretary shall also prepare minutes of each meeting of the Committee, and of the Business sessions of the Division, and submit these minutes to each member of the Committee and to the Secretary of the Society within three weeks after each meeting.

 - The Treasurer shall collect the enrollment fees and any Division dues set by the Committee, and handle funds and make disbursements in accordance with the budget approved by the Committee.
-The Treasurer shall submit to the Committee an annual financial report which, after approval by auditors appointed by the Chairperson from the members of the Division, shall be submitted to the Council of the Society.
+The Treasurer shall submit to the Committee an annual financial report which, after approval by auditors appointed by the Chairperson from the members of the Division, shall be submitted to the Board of Trustees of the Society.

 - The Committee shall meet at least once each year.
 A request in writing from at least three members of the Committee shall render a convocation of an additional meeting of the Committee obligatory.
 Any member of the Committee unable to attend the meeting shall have the privilege of naming an alternate representative to participate in the meeting without vote, subject to the approval of the Chairperson.
 At any meeting of the Committee, five of its members shall constitute a quorum.